 The tendency for humans to sleep in two phases in the lack for artifical light was confirmed recently by several experiments performed by psychiatrist Dr. Wehr.
 In one experiment in-particular, Dr. Wehr found that when individuals were transfered from 16-hours of light exposure (what most experience as a result of artificial lighting) to only 10-hours of light exposure per day (equivalent to a winter day without any artificial light), the subjects sleep cycles naturally split into two distinct periods with 1-3 hours of wakefulness in-between.

 So is there a lesson from all of this?
 At this point it’s difficult to say for sure, but it’s not hard to imagine that living without artificial lighting would help us get more rest and better deal with the stresses of life.
 Yet while going without artificial lighting for a time might be a fun experiment, for most of us it’s unrealistic.
-If anything, maybe we can try to live a little more with the rhythms of creation by turning the lights or TV off a little bit earlier at night.
+If anything, maybe we can try to live a little more with the rhythms of nature by turning the lights or TV off a little bit earlier at night.
 Also, in the event we do wake up at night, perhaps we can find some solace in the knowledge that it might be because of our body’s natural sleep cycle.
 Honest research continues to reveal how technology and societal “advancements” affect our health in unforeseen (and often negative) ways.
-Personally, I believe that the more we trust in God’s provision and enjoy the goodness of his creation, the healthier we will become.
+Personally, I believe that the more we trust in God’s provision and enjoy the goodness of his nature, the healthier we will become.

 References: At Day’s Close: Night in Times Past, by Roger Ekrich; In short photoperiods, human sleep is biphasic.
 Dr. TA Wehr; Acknowledging Preindustrial Patterns of Sleep May Revolutionize Approach to Sleep Dysfunction Dr. Walter Brown